osamaadam/cfgrr/README.md

 `cfgrr` is a tool to help manage the myriad of config files usually found on your Linux setup.
 If you're familiar with [GNU stow](https://www.gnu.org/software/stow/), you'll find `cfgrr` to be an opinionated replacement for `stow` with a much more guided setup.

-At the time of typing this, Jan 2023, `cfgrr` should be able to find all your config files, add them to some kind of directory structure, track them with git, and give you the option to push them to your private git remote, and resore them at will.
+At the time of typing this, Jan 2023, `cfgrr` should be able to find all your config files, add them to some kind of directory structure, track them with git, and give you the option to push them to your private git remote, and restore them at will.

 ## Disclaimer

-This tool was tested on Linux systems only, though it should also work with MacOS.
+This tool was tested on Linux systems only, though it should also work with macOS.
 It also confusingly works on Windows too (though I don't recommend using it there).

 ## Installation

 ### Download the binary

-Download the latest binary for [Linux](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_linux), [MacOS](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_macos), or [Windows](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_windows.exe), and don't forget to [add the file to your `$PATH`](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).
+Download the latest binary for [Linux](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_linux), [macOS](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_macos), or [Windows](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_windows.exe), and don't forget to [add the file to your `$PATH`](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).

 **-or-**